Encode Inline Style Using CSS and CSS Flex in Semi-Diplomatic Transcriptions

 <seg>

 .
-There are three components included in the value of
+There are three properties included in the value of

 <seg style="display: flex; flex-direction: row; align-items: center;">